Handling and Presenting Harmful Text in NLP Research: Harms and Risks in Text Data

-\paragraph{Those working with the data} People who are exposed to harmful text at any stage during the research process are at risk of vicarious trauma.
-At the earliest stage, \textit{dataset curators and creators}, i.e., the people who search for or collect dataset entries, may come into contact with harms, for example, using keyword searches on the Twitter API to find online hate or scraping a political sub-reddit and finding racist posts.
-After the data is collected, \textit{data handlers and processors}, i.e., the people who write code or clean the data, may come into contact with harms.
-For example, with a dataset containing a high-proportion of abuse, simply using commands to view the data like \texttt{df.head(3)} can inadvertently expose the coder.
-Once the data has been processed, harms arise during analysis.
-For example, in unsupervised learning, topic labels are assigned by reading the most representative documents, or in supervised learning, entries are given labels and models may be interrogated with qualitative error analyses. \textit{Data labellers} or \textit{annotators} are at particular risk of harm, especially in situations where harmful language is the phenomena of study.
-From repeatedly viewing harmful content for extended periods of time, annotators of harmful content may face similar psychological risks and emotional toll to content moderators, such as post-traumatic stress disorder, secondary trauma, and burnout \cite{steiger2021psychological}.
+\paragraph{Those working with the data} People who work with harmful text at any stage during the research process are at risk of vicarious trauma through their exposure to harmful content, particularly if it is repeated~\cite{pyevich2003relationship,dubberley2015making,newton2020facebook, steiger2021psychological, spangenberg}. \textit{Dataset curators} are exposed to harm when collecting dataset entries; for example when using keyword searches on a social media platform's API to find content.
+After data is collected, \textit{data processors or engineers} are exposed when writing code or cleaning data; for example, inspecting datasets that contain a high-proportion of abuse.
+Exposure to harms also arises during analysis; for example, in unsupervised learning, topic labels are assigned by reading the most representative documents, or in supervised learning, entries are given labels and models may be interrogated with qualitative error analyses. \textit{Data labellers} or \textit{annotators} are at particular risk of harm as they are burdened with assigning labels to data entries.
+Data labelling and annotation is a critical yet undervalued part of NLP research and data labellers, as they deal with fine-grained details of data, are at high risk of harm.
+During the publication stage, there is a welfare risk to \textit{authors} as they discuss, summarise or directly quote examples; as well as a reputational risk if these examples are misconstrued as representing author beliefs through careless reading, ambiguous presentation, or being taken out-of-context.

-During the write-up stage of research, there is a direct welfare risk to the authors, who discuss, summarise or directly quote examples of harmful content.
-There is also an indirect reputational risk, that their examples may be misconstrued as representations of author beliefs, through careless reading, ambiguous presentation, or being taken out of context.
-While misconstrual can occur maliciously, it can also happen accidentally, for example through unfortunate crops created in photographs of presentations, screenshots of papers, or even resting on a screen while re-arranging windows.
+\paragraph{Those consuming research about the data} People reviewing and reading papers or attending talks produced about the data, may be distressed by exposure to harmful content.
+If such examples are not properly justified then reviewers can object to their inclusion, give negative reviews or propose desk rejection.
+Consider this example (synthetic) review comment on a paper investigating hate speech: